 If the approximation of the optimal bailout allocations works sufficiently well for every capital level $c \in \R_+$, the approximated systemic risk obtained in the optimisation will be close to the actual systemic risk $\rho_b(G)$.
-Furthermore, even if the optimal allocations are not solved accurately, in any case the lowest capital level $c \in \R_+$ that we find is an upper bound for $\rho_b(G)$.
-Additionally, $c \phi^\theta$ provides a bailout strategy where the system is secured.
-Hence, even rather ``naive'' allocations $c\phi^\theta$ can yield some valuable information.
+Furthermore, even if the optimal allocations are not solved accurately, the lowest capital level $c \in \R_+$ that we find is, in any case, an estimated upper bound for $\rho_b(G)$.
+Additionally, $c \phi^\theta$ offers a bailout strategy that secures the system.
+Hence, even rather `na\"ive'' allocations $c\phi^\theta$ can yield some valuable information.
 They provide a value $c \in \R_+$ that suffices to secure the system and provide instructions on how to allocate the capital in each scenario.

-\begin{rem} It is worth pointing out that also the traditional approach (\ref{line:sys_risk_vec_det_alloc}) of a deterministic allocation of bailout capital $(m_1,...,m_N) \in \R^N$, i.e.\ an allocation that does not depend on scenario $\omega \in \Omega$, is covered by this case.
-Then $\phi^{\theta}$ would not parameterise a function that maps $(a, \ell) \in \R_{++}^N \times \R_+^{N \times N}$ to an optimal distribution, but instead directly represents the scenario agnostic distribution
+\begin{rem} It is worth pointing out that the traditional approach (\ref{line:sys_risk_vec_det_alloc}) of a deterministic allocation of bailout capital $(m_1,\ldots,m_N) \in \R^N$, i.e., an allocation that does not depend on scenario $\omega \in \Omega$, is also covered by this setting.
+In that situation, $\phi^{\theta}$ would not parametrise a function that maps $(a, \ell) \in \R_{++}^N \times \R_+^{N \times N}$ to an optimal distribution, but would instead directly represents the scenario-agnostic distribution

 that maps every scenario $(a, \ell)$ to the same constant bailout distribution that minimises the systemic risk of $G$. \end{rem}